Show All Answers

 Applicants may request an accommodation, if needed, to complete the employment application process.
 Requests should be communicated to the Human Resources Department at 316-321-9100 or by writing to: City of El Dorado, Attn: Human Resources Department220 E. 1st AveEl Dorado, KS 67042.

 The City of El Dorado is an Equal Opportunity Employer (EOE) committed to an alcohol / drug-free workplace and to providing equal opportunities regardless of age, race, color, gender, religion, national origin, marital status, veteran status, disability or any other legally protected status.

-If you live within the city limits of El Dorado the park rental fee is $25.00.
-Outside of the city limits the fee is $35.00.
+The park rental fee is $30.00.
 Parks available for reservation are East Park, Forest Park (Pool Park), and North Main Park (Girl Scout Park).

 We start accepting applications for summer employment at the beginning of January.
 Please apply online at https://ks-eldorado.civicplushrms.com/careers/

 Although El Dorado’s source water is of very high quality, extensive treatment is still needed to meet strict quality standards for drinking water.
 The El Dorado Water Treatment Plant is a traditional treatment facility, meaning the raw water undergoes disinfection, flocculation, sedimentation, and lastly filtration.
 Using a host of time tested mechanisms, we have been delivering a quality award winning product for over 80 years.